letsencrypt/website/content/en/docs/faq.md

 ## What IP addresses does Let's Encrypt use to validate my web server?

 We don't publish a list of IP addresses we use to validate, and these IP addresses may change at any time.
-In the future we will be validating from multiple IP addresses at once.
-See [this post](https://community.letsencrypt.org/t/validating-challenges-from-multiple-network-vantage-points) for more detail.
+Note that we now [validate from multiple IP addresses](https://letsencrypt.org/2020/02/19/multi-perspective-validation.html).

 ## I successfully renewed a certificate but validation didn't happen this time - how is that possible?